nsclass/rust-calculator/README.md

   "infix": "1 + 2 * (3 + 4) / 2"
 }
 ```

 ### Frontend

-Frontend application is developed with Vite for bundler, React for JS framework and Tailwind for CSS
+Frontend application is developed with TypeScript, ReactJS and Tailwind with Vite